mala7891/ndvi-brighton-co/README.md

 The goals and motivations for the project are to enhance the historical and ecological understanding of the landscape in the City of Brighton, Colorado.
 The project aims to enable decision-makers to make informed choices about how environmentally sensitive areas can withstand the immediate effects of climate change and promote sustainable landscape management.

-One unique contribution of this project repository to data science and earth/environmental science is the integration of various free and open source Python packages, such as rioxarray, geopandas, earthpy, numpy, and matplotlib, to perform the entire workflow from loading publicly available datasets such as Landsat imagery to generating custom NDVI maps and land cover classifications.
+One unique contribution of this project repository to data science and earth/environmental science is the integration of various free and open source Python packages to perform the entire workflow from loading publicly available datasets such as Landsat imagery to generating custom NDVI maps and land cover classifications.

 Someone would want to use the code/workflow presented in this repository for several reasons:

-* It provides a standardized and replicable approach for processing Landsat imagery and calculating NDVI, making it easier for researchers, horticulturists, and decision-makers to analyze vegetation dynamics.
+* It provides a standardized and replicable approach for processing Landsat imagery and calculating NDVI, making it easier for city decision-makers to analyze vegetation dynamics.
 * The workflow enables the classification of land cover based on NDVI values, allowing users to identify different vegetation types or land cover classes within the study area.
-* The calculation of percent change of land cover between two time periods provides insights into vegetation changes over time, aiding in monitoring and assessing the effects of environmental changes and climate resilience.
+* The calculation of percent change of land cover for each decade provides insights into vegetation changes over time, aiding in monitoring and assessing the effects of environmental changes and climate resilience.
-* The workflow includes visualization capabilities, allowing users to generate maps and visual representations of NDVI, land cover classifications, and percent change of land cover, facilitating data interpretation and communication of findings.
+* The workflow includes visualization capabilities, allowing users to generate maps, charts, and calculations of NDVI land cover classifications, and percent change of land cover, facilitating data interpretation and communication of findings.
 * Overall, this code/workflow is valuable for professionals working in the field of environmental science, horticulture, land management, or anyone interested in analyzing and monitoring vegetation dynamics using Landsat imagery.

 # Project Steps